ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Helper Continuation {#aggregation-helper-continuation}

-The Helper begins each step of continuation with a sequence of `state` objects, which will be `Continued(prep_state)`, one for each report in the candidate set.
+The Helper begins continuation with a `state` object for each report in the candidate set, which will all be of type `Continued(prep_state)`.
+The Helper then waits for the Leader to POST an `AggregationJobContinueReq` to an aggregation job.

-The Helper awaits an HTTP POST request to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` from the Leader, the body of which is an `AggregationJobContinueReq` as specified in
-{{aggregation-leader-continuation}}.

 Next, it checks that it recognizes the task ID.
 If not, then it MUST abort with error `unrecognizedTask`.